 12 Jyotirlingas In India – Temples Of Lord Shiva

 Spread across the country, Jyotirlingas are visited by devotees and travelers from different parts of the world.
+From planning to organizing your trip, this 12 Jyotirlinga list can be super helpful.
 Below is a list of 12 Jyotirlinga images with name and place:

 - Somnath – Gir Somnath In Gujarat